Joe Pimentel Business Interview

 We couldn’t go online right away.
 We started selling in farmers’ markets and small local stores in the state.
 The state of Vermont was super awesome about the CBD business.
 They were allowing stores to sell it, they were allowing restaurants to use it in foods.
 So, that’s how we initially started.
 My wife and I just went out to local stores and sold the products.

-We then brought it online and we were CannaPlanners’ first website.
-We met them while they were launching their business and we got them to build our website for us.
-We knew that payment processors would not take us, at that time.
-But we had a PayPal account – so, we set up this super quaky system where people would place an order on our website and we’d get an email about it.
-And I personally did all of these transactions myself.
-When I got that email, I would go in and generate an invoice on PayPal and then send it via email.
-And then the people could pay through PayPal.
+We then launched it online and became CannaPlanners’ first website.
+We met them while they were starting their business and hired them to build our website for us.
+We knew payment processors would not accept us at that time.
+But we had a PayPal account, so we set up this convoluted system in which people would place orders on our website and we’d receive an email about it.
+And I completed all of these transactions myself.
+When I received that email, I would create an invoice on PayPal and send it via email.
+Then the people could pay with PayPal.

 So, it wasn’t like conventional ordering.
 We had to be very crafty about how we wanted to do it.
 It took quite a while for PayPal to catch on and when they finally did, they shut us down.
 But we kept rolling with it until we tried out a cryptocurrency thing – that was terrible.
 We tried doing e-checks too.
 Luckily, in 2018 or 2019, Square started accepting CBD customers.
 We were 1 of 15 in their pilot program and we’ve been with them ever since.